Rezaaaahx/Prospira-Free-Utility/README.md

 ## ✨ Key Features

-✅ **Boost Performance** – Speeds up your computer by turning off unnecessary background services and processes.
+✅ **Boost Performance** – Speeds up your PC by turning off unnecessary background services and processes.
 ✅ **Registry Optimization** – Applies safe and proven tweaks that make Windows respond faster.
 ✅ **Network Acceleration** – Optimizes your network settings for better connection speed and lower ping.
 ✅ **System Cleanup** – Removes temporary files, cache, and other clutter taking up space.
 ✅ **Privacy Tweaks** – Disables telemetry and background tracking to make your PC more private.
-✅ **Power Settings** – Adjusts system power options for better efficiency or maximum performance.
+✅ **Power Settings** – Adjusts system power options for better perfomance.

 ---

 ## 💻 Requirements

-- Windows 10 or Windows 11
+- Windows 11
+- PC or Laptop
-- Internet connection (for some features)
+- Internet connection
 - Administrator rights to run the script

 ---